Decoding the Web of Belief

 3. "Robert"

-1. "Jan", "and", "Marcus"
+1. "Jan", "accompanied by", "Marcus"

 2. "Jan", "old coworker", "Robert"